My Portable Ergonomic Workstation Set Up for Digital Nomads

 No digital nomad workspace setup is complete without a power bank.
 Especially as a traveling couple, we always have multiple electronics that need to be charged.

-For countries where the outlets are different, we use the Bestek all-in-one converter and adapter, which is a bit larger in size.
+For countries where the outlets are different, we use the Anker Nano Travel Adapter.

 Laptop Case and Keyboard Cover

-While it doesn’t have much to do with ergonomics, I frequently get questions about where I found my colorful world map laptop case and keyboard cover.
+While it doesn’t have much to do with ergonomics, we frequently get questions about where we find our laptop cases.

 My complete digital nomad laptop set up while working from an Airbnb in Colombia.